phiryll/phiryll.github.io/projects/data-history.md

 must include which part of the process (if it does multiple things and/or uses multiple algorithms) and its version.

 All queries are at a specific point in time.
-A beneficial side effect is that all read data is effectively immutable, greatly reducing the overhead for managing concurrent reads.
+A side effect of this is that all read data is effectively immutable, greatly reducing the overhead for managing concurrent reads.

 The database state can be branched, and those branches can be private